 I knew that in addition to those whom I have mentioned, I had access to both the charities ‘Back Up’ and ‘The Spinal Injuries Association’ for support if needed.
 There were various posters and volunteers from both charities that would visit the ward often and you could ask to talk to them if you ever needed them.

 The best form of therapy for me I have found has been since we started my Road Safety Talks Project.
-During the questions and answers sessions after my presentations, the children and young adults are free to ask me anything related to my accident or my life before or after my injury.
+During the questions and answers sessions after my presentations, the children and young adults are free to ask me anything related to my accident or my life before or after my spinal cord injury.
 I have been asked every question you can think of from ‘how many bones did you break’ to ‘did your mum cry’ and even ‘in your dreams can you walk again.’
 These types of questions have really made me think about things that I had put away in the back of my mind, and I then talk about them by sharing them with my audience.

 The best advice I can give anyone who has suffered life-changing injuries is to talk.
 Whether it be questions you may have or some support that you may need.
 A problem shared is a problem halved.